Joseph W. Frazer: Graham-Paige Motors

 In August 1944 Frazer took control of Graham-Paige Motors Corporation and became president.
 He announced that the company would resume manufacturing automobiles after the war with a completely new car to be called the Frazer.
 While seeking financial backing for this venture, he met industrialist Henry J. Kaiser, who also had plans for a postwar automobile.
 The two formed the Kaiser-Frazer Corporation on July 25, 1945.
 Henry Kaiser became the chairman of Kaiser-Frazer, and Frazer became president.
 Kaiser-Frazer Corporation and Graham-Paige became equal partners.
 Kaiser-Frazer would make the Kaiser car, Graham-Paige would build the Frazer and agricultural machinery.

 By the end of 1946, Graham-Paige was losing money, and was unable to meet its financial obligations to Kaiser-Frazer and in 1947, Frazer sold Graham-Paige's automobile operation to Kaiser.
 He retained the farm equipment division which he moved to a plant in York, Pennsylvania.

 Personal life

-Joseph married Margaret "Lucille" Frost (born January 3, 1896, Chicago, Illinois - passed 28 Mar 1979 (aged 83) in Newport, Newport County, Rhode Island, USA) on November 18, 1914.
+Joseph married Margaret "Lucille" Frost on November 18, 1914.
 They had one daughter Arielle (born August 23, 1917 - died February 7, 2006, in Newport, Rhode Island).

+He was featured in a "Time" Magazine article in April, 1945 in an article entitled "From Riches to Riches."

 In April 2012, Frazer was inducted into the Automobile Hall of Fame.

 He died of cancer at his home in Newport on August 7, 1971.
-He was buried in the churchyard of St. Columba's Chapel in Middletown, Rhode Island.